lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab9-diy-cqrs/readme.md

 * Create Kafka Topic for *Connection Mandate* events
 * Extend CRM Microservice with publication of Connection Mandate messages to Kafka Topic
 * Create IoT Platform Microservice that handles REST GET requests for the Mandate setting for a specific connection - initially without any Mandate data
-* Extend IoT Platform Microservice with consumption of Connection Mandate messages from the corresponding Kafka Topic and use them to build the actual state of Connection Mandates
+* Extend IoT Platform Microservice with consumption of Connection Mandate messages from the corresponding Kafka Topic and use them to build the actual state of Connection Mandates - storing this state in the statestore
 * Experiment with stopping and starting the IoT Platform Microservice and its ability to retain or regain its state
+* Switch from statestore implementation for the IoT Platform microservice - without losing data

 ## CRM Microservice